25 Cady St. Coventry RI 02816

 familiar with fishing Block Island you are in for a real treat.
 Some of the

-beautiful and uncrowded waters in southern New England surround
+pristine waters in southern New England surround

 the island.
 The island is known for it's BIG striped bass.